MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 `https://teams.microsoft.com/l/entity/<appId>/conversations?tenantId=<tenantId>`

 `appId` is your application ID.
-To know about different app IDs used, see [App ID for different types of apps](#app-id-for-different-types-of-apps).
+For more information, see [app ID for different types of apps](#app-id-for-different-types-of-apps).

 # [Example](#tab/example3)